Social VPN

 A social VPN is a virtual private network that is created among individual peers, automatically, based on relationships established by them through a social networking service.
-A social VPN aims at providing peer-to-peer (P2P) network connectivity between a user and his or her friends, in an easy to set up manner that hides from the users the complexity in setting up and maintaining authenticated/encrypted end-to-end VPN tunnels.
+A social VPN aims at providing peer-to-peer (P2P) network connectivity between a user and their friends, in an easy to set up manner that hides from the users the complexity in setting up and maintaining authenticated/encrypted end-to-end VPN tunnels.

 Architecture

 An architecture of a social VPN is based on a centralized infrastructure where users authenticate, discover their friends and exchange cryptographic public keys, and a P2P overlay which is used to route messages between VPN endpoints.
 For example, this allows an organization to have routed connections with separate offices, or with other organizations, over the Internet.
 A routed VPN connection across the Internet logically operates as a dedicated Wide Area Network (WAN) link.

 Packet capture and injection

 A social VPN uses a virtual network interface (such as TUN/TAP devices in Windows and Unix systems) to capture and inject IP packets from a host.
 Once captured, packets are encrypted, encapsulated, and routed over an overlay network.